Tokyo Metropolitan Government Building (Tokyo City Hall)

 • Tocho-mae Station served by Oedo Subway Line

-Observation decks - Enjoy spectacular views over Tokyo from the 45th floor.
-The admission is free and you will find there a cafe (kissaten) and souvenir shop.
+Observation decks - Enjoy spectacular views over Tokyo from the 45th floor at a height of 202 meters.
+The Admission is free and you will find there a cafe (kissaten) and souvenir shop.

-Tourist information center - It is a great place to get relevant information about Japan's important tourist destinations and of course this incl.
-Tokyo:)
+Tourist information center - It is a great place to get relevant information about Japan's important tourist destinations and of course this includes Tokyo:) You will find this large office on the second floor of the building.

 Festival & Events (dates can change without notice)